chainguard-dev/edu/content/chainguard/migration/migrating-node.md

  - Our Node.js images include [dumb-init](https://github.com/Yelp/dumb-init) which can be used to wrap the Node process in order to handle signals properly and allow for graceful shutdown.
 You can use dumb-init by setting an entrypoint such as: `ENTRYPOINT ["/usr/bin/dumb-init", "--"]`
- - In general there are many less libraries and utilities in the Chainguard Image.
+ - In general there are many fewer libraries and utilities in the Chainguard Image.
 You may find that your application has an unexpected dependency which needs to be added into the Chainguard Image.